Qonus/quizard/README.md

 </p>

 ## Features
+- Creating and Sharing your own flashcard sets
+- ✨AI companion to help you refine your flashcards
+- Using other people's flashcard sets for learning and reviewing
 - API
-- Using other people's flashcard sets for learning and reviewing
-- Creating and Sharing your own flashcard sets

 ## Getting Started